celestiaorg/CIPs/cips/cip-20.md

 If this CIP is adopted:

 1. The state machine MUST NOT accept new transactions that include Blobstream messages (e.g. `NewMsgRegisterEVMAddress`).
-1. The state machine MUST NOT respond to queries for the blobstream module (e.g. `AttestationRequestByNonce`, `LatestAttestationNonce`, `EarliestAttestationNonce`).
+1. The state machine MUST NOT respond to queries for the Blobstream module (e.g. `AttestationRequestByNonce`, `LatestAttestationNonce`, `EarliestAttestationNonce`).

 ## Parameters